lsb_release -a

 Some interesting details:

-For all these tests I was connected to WIFI with a single SSH connection (no monitor connected) and nothing much installed.
-Also, the different test media I used had various levels of wear i.e. some had previously been Linux hosts, so your mileage may vary.
-I had the Intel Compute Stick set into performance mode in the bios, which I believe limits the amount of power given to the USB (with that massive 5V 2A :) ).
+For all of these tests, I was connected over Wi-Fi with a single SSH connection, no monitor attached, and very little installed.
+Also, the test media had various levels of wear; some had previously been Linux hosts, so your mileage may vary.
+I had the Intel Compute Stick set to performance mode in the BIOS, which I believe limits the amount of power available to USB, even with that massive 5V 2A power supply.

 Test 1 - Internal Memory